What is a page?

 Hiding the help window

 When working with pages, you can choose to hide the help text window located on the right side of your browser window in order to expand the page content section.
-To hide the help text window and expand your page content section, go to the Settings Tab of your app's primary builder navigation menu and within the General Settings tab enable the Hide Help Window button to Yes.
+To hide the help text window and expand your page content section, click on the X above the help bar.

-As you can see in the side-by-side images below, once you enable hiding the help text window the page content section of the selected page expands to give you more room to work with.
+As you can see in the image below, once you enable hiding the help text window the page content section of the selected page expands to give you more room to work with.
+To get the help section back, click on the help button at the top pf the page.

 Previewing pages on the live app

 For instance, say you have a Tasks page and you add a row with one column and a table component within the column to track your tasks on the live app.
-If you wanted to preview how this page will appear on the live app, you can click on any of the three preview buttons located on this Tasks page.
+If you wanted to preview how this page will appear on the live app, you can click the button located in the image above.

 The image below illustrates the preview of how the above page in the Page Builder will appear on the live app.